-- Plumbing tools and supplies appropriate for the type of water pipes in your home - Threaded connectors (Figure 1) for the cold and hot water pipes - For homes plumbed with plastic pipe, use threaded connectors suitable for the specific type of plastic pipe used: CPVC and PEX (crosslinked polyethylene).
-Do not use PVC pipe.
+- Plumbing tools and supplies appropriate for the type of water pipes in your home - Threaded connectors (figure 1) for the cold and hot water pipes - For homes plumbed with plastic pipe, use threaded connectors

-- For homes with copper pipes, you may purchase connector kits with compression fittings that don't require soldering (Figure 1).
-Compression fittings are easier to install than soldering copper pipes. - Teflon[®] tape or pipe joint compound approved for potable water - Tools to make the electrical connections (for example, screwdrivers, wire strippers) - Non-Contact circuit tester to check for power (Figure 2) - Water Pressure Gauge (Figure 4)
+- suitable for the specific type of plastic pipe used: CPVC and PEX (cross-linked polyethylene).
+Do not use PVC pipe. - For homes with copper pipes, you may purchase connector kits with compression fittings that don't require soldering (figure 1).
+Compression fittings are easier to install than soldering copper pipes. - Teflon® tape or pipe joint compound approved for potable water - Tools to make the electrical connections (for example, screwdrivers, wire strippers) - Non-Contact circuit tester to check for power (figure 2) - Water Pressure Gauge (see next page, figure 4)